q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 ```

 Initializing takes:-
 * `input_shape`:- It is the input shape of this layer.
-It will include tuple of `(rows, cols, num_channels)`.
-For any non input layer, it will be default i.e. `None`.
+It will include a tuple of `(rows, cols, num_channels)`.
+For any noninput layer, it will default i.e. `None`.
-* `filters`:- How many of kernel or filters are we using?
+* `filters`:- How many kernels or filters are we using?
-* `kernel_size`:- It is a size of convoluting tuple of matrix or filter's `(row, cols)`.
+* `kernel_size`:- It is the size of convoluting tuple of matrix or filter's `(row, cols)`.
 Later we will create a kernel of shape `rows, cols, input_channels, num_filters`.
 * `isbias`: Boolean value for whether we will use bias or not.
 * `activaiton`: Activation function.
 * `tride`: A tuple indicating a step of convolution operation per row, column.
 * `padding`: String indicating what operation will be done on borders, available among `[zeros, same]`.
 * `kernel`: A convoluting matrix.
-Recommendated not to use.
+Recommended not to use it.
 * `bias`: A array of shape `(num_filters, 1)` will be added after each convolution operation.

-Few important things inside this method are:-
+A few important things inside this method are:-
 * The `output_shape` of any convolution layer will be:
 \begin{equation}
 W = \frac{(w-f+2*p)}{s} + 1
 \end{equation}

-    Where, W is output width or shape and w is input width or shape.\
+    Where W is output width or shape and w is input width or shape.\
     f is filter width.\
     p is padding(1 if used)\
     s is stride width or shape\